"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Miss Tadang Minu and Dr. Sudarsan Biswas.
+Miss Tadang Minu, Dr. Sudarsan Biswas.
 A comparative study of psychomotor abilities sub-junior, junior and senior levels of women boxers.
-International Journal of Physical Education, Sports and Health.
-2016; 3(5): 400-402.
+Int J Phys Educ Sports Health 2016;3(5):400-402.